Parabola-Inscribed Poncelet Polygons Derived from the Bicentric Family

 \section{Introduction}

 This is a continuation of our investigation of Euclidean phenomena of Poncelet families \cite{garcia2020-family-ties,garcia2021-impa,garcia2020-new-properties,reznik2020-ballet}.
-Recall Poncelet's porism: specially-chosen pairs of conics $\C,\C'$ admit a 1d family of polygons inscribed in $\C$ while simultaneously circumscribing $\C'$ \cite{bos-1987,centina2016a,dragovic11}.
+Recall Poncelet's porism: specially-chosen pairs of conics $\C,\C'$ admit a one-parameter family of polygons inscribed in $\C$ while simultaneously circumscribed about $\C'$ \cite{bos-1987,centina2016a,dragovic11}.

-Here we investigate a special kind of Poncelet family, where $\C$ is a parabola $\P$ while $\C'$ is a circle centered on the focus of $\P$.
-As shown in \cref{fig:bic-tang-n3}, this can be regarded as the polar image of the well-studied bicentric family (interscribed between two circles) with respect to its outer circle, see \cref{app:vtx,app:bic} for construction details.
-We derive closure conditions for this new family for $N=3,4,5,6$, and describe many of its curious, almost degenerate, Euclidean phenomena.
-Also considered is its own polar image with respect to $\P$.
+Here we consider a certain family such that $\C$ is a parabola $\P$ while $\C'$ is a circle centered on the focus of $\P$.
+As shown in \cref{fig:bic-tang-n3}, this is simply the polar image of the {\em bicentric family} (interscribed between two circles) with respect to its circumcircle, see \cref{app:vtx,app:bic} for construction details.
+We derive closure conditions for this new family for $N=3,4,5,6$ cases ($N$ is the number of sides) and describe some of its properties and loci of associated points.
+Also considered is its polar image with respect to $\P$.